Study: Over 30% of LGBT+ people in Germany experience discrimination at work | DW | 02.09.2020

 More than 40% of transgender people have reported negative treatment at work.
 LGBT+ people tend to be more highly educated and work more often in health and social services.

-Thirty-percent of homosexuals and more than 40% of transgender people in Germany reported being discriminated against at work, according to a study issued Wednesday by the German Institute for Economic Research (DIW).
+Thirty-percent of homosexual people and more than 40% of transgender people in Germany reported being discriminated against at work, according to a study issued Wednesday by the German Institute for Economic Research (DIW).

 Read more: Germany reveals details of compensation plan for gay soldiers